benweier/Themr/readme.md

 - Dynamically build theme menu from list of installed packages

 # Known Issues: 21 Jan 2012
-- Custom themes do not fully load after selecting from menu
+- Custom themes do not fully load.
+This relates to how ST2 load the theme files.
 - Menu items don't display a checkbox to indicate selected theme